t-young31/gap-train/README.md

 ## Installation

-To install _gaptrain_ first ensure at least one electronic structure method is available, install and QUIP, then install the module:
+To install _gaptrain_ first ensure at least one electronic structure method is available, install QUIP, then install the module:

 1. If required install: